cerner/cerner.github.io/content/post/shipit-from-anywhere-lessons-learned/index.md

 ### The Problem

 As working at Cerner became 100% virtual, our ShipIt team looked for ways to fast-track parts of the software engineering process.
 Every developer (and every associate) knows keeping up with their email can be tedious, often relentless.
 Because GitHub sends an email for all activity on every pull request an engineer is involved in, our team realized we could organize this information in a user interface that was easier to access and more concise.
-Thus, we decided to use Google Chrome’s API to develop a browser extension with a simple, meaningful UI that organizes all activity related to a developer’s active Pull Requests.
-We decided we would call the extension "Git Selfish."
+Thus, we decided to use Google Chrome's API to develop a browser extension with a simple, meaningful UI that organizes all activity related to a developer's active pull requests.
+We decided we would call the extension _Git Selfish_.

 ### The Solution

 We utilized the React library to quickly construct a pop-over style user interface.
-We also leveraged GitHub’s GraphQL API to select specific pieces of information that felt most relevant to a developer in order to keep them up-to-date on a Pull Request’s state.
-Using GitHub’s GraphQL API also allows us to create a subscription-style listener for updates to each active Pull Request that a user might be interested in.
+We also leveraged [GitHub's GraphQL API](https://docs.github.com/en/free-pro-team@latest/graphql) to select specific pieces of information that felt most relevant to a developer in order to keep them up-to-date on a pull request's state.
+Using GitHub's GraphQL API also allows us to create a subscription-style listener for updates to each active pull request that a user might be interested in.

 {{< figure src="shipit-xx.png" width="500px" >}}